isomerpages/govtech-jagathestack/_2020/81-rules.md

     * Sharing of solutions;
     * Seeking help from other parties beyond general internet research.
 2. Do not share any content or details of the CTF challenges with anyone before the end of the competition
-3. If you do manage to break something not intended to be broken, please inform the organizing committee via the contact email or discord immediately so that the affected service can be brought back up as soon as possible.
+3. If you do manage to break something not intended to be broken, please inform the Organising Committee via the contact email or Discord immediately so that the affected service can be brought back up as soon as possible.
 4. Do not engage in disruptive behaviour during the competition.
 This includes, but is not limited to, the following:
     * launching denial of service attacks;
     * launching cyber attacks on other teams;